Jim Leishman

-Jim Leishman MBE (born 15 November 1953) is a Scottish Labour Party politician and former professional footballer who is currently Provost of Fife and an honorary director of Scottish Championship side Dunfermline Athletic.
+Jim Leishman MBE (born 15 November 1953) is a Scottish Labour Party politician and former professional football player and manager.
+He is currently Provost of Fife and an honorary director of Scottish Championship side Dunfermline Athletic.

 Career

 Player

 Leishman played for Dunfermline between 1970 and 1977 before being transferred to local rivals Cowdenbeath.
-When his playing career was cut short through injury he moved into coaching and then management with Kelty Hearts Junior Football Club, before becoming youth team coach and later reserve team coach at Dunfermline.
+When his playing career was cut short through injury, he moved into coaching and then management with Kelty Hearts Junior Football Club, before becoming youth team coach and later reserve team coach at Dunfermline.

-His most noticeable goal came in a 4-3 victory against Rangers.
-Jim still holds the record of being the last player to score a winning goal for the Pars at Ibrox.
-He likes to mention this fact as often as possible, much to the amusement of fans and friends.

 Manager

 Leishman was appointed manager of the Pars, aged just 28, in 1982.
 The club were bottom of the Second Division, the third tier of Scottish football.
 The Pars finished third in 1984–85, missing out on promotion on the final day of the season.
-Leishman and assistant manager Gregor Abel then forged a side that would win successive promotions to the Scottish Premier Division, winning the Second Division in 1985–86 and finishing second to Greenock Morton in the 1986–87 First Division.
+Leishman and assistant manager Gregor Abel then forged a side that won successive promotions to the Scottish Premier Division, winning the Second Division in 1985–86 and finishing second to Greenock Morton in the 1986–87 First Division.

-After a hard-fought but ultimately unsuccessful campaign in the Premier Division in 1987/88, Leishman again led the club again to promotion from the First to Premier Division in the 1988/89 season.
+After an unsuccessful campaign in the Premier Division in 1987/88, Leishman again led the club to promotion from the First to Premier Division in the 1988/89 season.
 Throughout this time, Leishman had helped rebuild the fanbase of the club.
 With publicity campaigns ranging from talks at local primary schools to national television appearances, Leishman arrested the downward spiral of the club since the early 1970s.
 The average gate of the club increased from approximately 1,500 in 1983/84 to 7,500 in season 1987/88.

-In 1989/90, Leishman's final year of his first tenure as the Pars' boss - the average home gate of Dunfermline Athletic Football Club was 13,500; the third largest in Scotland and the largest of all provincial clubs in the country.
-In this time, he brought players such as George O'Boyle and record-signing Istvan Kozma to the club.
-His greatest success was keeping the club in the Premier Division at the end of the season.
+In 1989/90, Leishman's final year of his first tenure as the Pars' boss – the average home gate of Dunfermline Athletic Football Club was 13,500; the third largest in Scotland and the largest of all provincial clubs in the country.
+In this time, he brought players such as George O'Boyle and record-signing István Kozma to the club.
+He kept the club in the Premier Division at the end of the season.
 At the end of the campaign though, it was suggested that Leishman move from the dugout to the board-room with the club's suggestion that he take up the role of general manager.
-As a keen manager, he resisted the offer and left his post acrimoniously in July 1990.
+Leishman resisted the offer and left his post acrimoniously in July 1990.
 The move shocked the Pars' support and 4,000 fans marched on the club demanding his reinstatement as manager.